-Content marketing might have taken a hit when Facebook recently announced some major changes coming to their news feed algorithm which will impact companies both small and large.
+Content marketing might have taken a hit when the announce from Facebook came regarding new changes to the news feed algorithm which will impact companies both small and large.
 Needless to say, it came as a big shock to both industry vets and newbies alike.
 But honestly, how could any of us missed or dismissed this happening?
 Facebook and the other major socials have been headed towards a pay-to-play model for over five years.

 During this time, I’ve been telling my clients that something like this was inevitable and to stop building their business solely on borrowed time with companies like Facebook.
 I like putting all your investment dollars into 1 stock, you wouldn’t let your stock broker invest your whole nest retirement into 1 company.
 The volatility each day of the price swings alone would make you sick.

-Could 2018 be the year content marketing and we as marketers finally learn our lesson on both social media and content marketing that it’s not simply about creating and spinning and regurgitating the same thing over and over again?
+Could 2018 be the year content marketing and we as marketers finally learn our lesson on both social media and content marketing that it’s not simply about creating and spinning and regurgitating the samej thing over and over again?
 I know that I’m guilty of this practice because we were both forced to and lazy enough to not break the cycle.
 Ever well intended action always seems to have a reverse action later down the road.
-So, again, is 2018 the year of the reckoning in which we learn that content marketing is about quality over quantity is what wins not only in the short term but also the long term?
+So, again, is 2018 the year of the reckoning in which we learn that content marketing is about quality content over mass quantity is what elevates both the short and long term goals?

 How did content marketing get this way?

-Taking this into consideration I think we have to questions ourselves on how we got to this point that both small and large organizations with limited budgets and declining sales believe that they need to post 10 – 25 times a day across multiple social networks was a good idea?
-Why are so many businesses spending all their time on social networks where their target customer isn’t even hanging out on?
+Taking this into consideration I think we have to questions ourselves on how we got to this point that both small and large organizations with limited budgets and declining sales revenues think that by indiscriminately posting multiple times per day across multiple social networks was a good idea?
+Why are so many businesses spending all their time on social networks when their target consumer isn’t even hanging out on them?

-Was it created from the days of blackhat SEO, Facebook algorithm changes, email spam, unethical marketing agencies dealing bad advice or something less sinister sounding?
+Did all this start and is now from the days of blackhat SEO, Facebook algorithm changes, spammy email, unethical online marketing agencies providing bad advice or is it something less sinister in nature?

-It seems the bigger the social channels are, and the more that social networks like Facebook and Pinterest cinch down the algorithm for news feeds and timelines demanding more engaging, interesting and meaningful content, the higher the volume is turned up from brands of all sizes.
-The louder it gets, the more junk content that gets pushed out and splattered on the social news feed walls like a 1987 stock broker picking randomly picking companies to invest your hard earned retirement fund.
+It appears that the bigger the social channels are, and the more that social networks like Facebook and LinkedIn cinch down the algorithms regarding news feed posts as well as timelines demanding even more engaging, creative and meaningful content, the more the volume is increased from brands both small and large.
+The more the volume gets cranked up, the more regurgitated content that gets pumped out and thrown on the social news feed walls like a 1987 stock broker picking randomly picking companies to invest your hard earned retirement fund.

-This spammy content marketing strategy now appears in the form of live video that has little direction with little value.
-It also shows up in status updates on Twitter, Facebook, and LinkedIn.
+This spammy content marketing strategy of yesterday is live and well in the form of live video feeds that has little direction with little to no value.
+It also is evident in the status updates on Twitter, Facebook, and LinkedIn.

-Of course you can’t forget all of the wonderful graphical social media posts that are being thrown at the social walls of every social network on a daily basis.
-Content Marketers think and make themselves believe “well, these beautiful graphics can’t be spam even though I used the same graphic yesterday and made a 1 pixel change in order to pass it by Google’s image checks and then spin it out ten more times a day… because they are graphical pieces of artwork that must be shared everywhere.
+Of course you can’t forget all of the wonderful graphical social media posts that are being thrown at the social walls of every social network on a consistent daily basis.
+Content Marketers trick themselves intobelieving that their beautiful graphical masterpieces just can’t be spam even though they reused the same piece of artwork yesterday and made a 1 pixel change in order to make it pass Google’s image checks and then spin it out 100 more times that day.
+Why?
+Simply because they are graphical pieces of artwork that must be shared everywhere.

 Content Marketing Overload on Your Target Audience

-I can grab my iPhone and ask Siri any question I have and within seconds she’ll show me 3-10 blog posts, articles or videos answering my exact question.
+I can grab my iPhone and google any question I have and it’ll return relevant matches with multiple blog posts, articles and/or videos.

-The problem with content marketing is it’s just not the type of content we really want to consume.
-It’s not more live ramblings in video’s that our target audience and customers want, nor is it more graphics and cute quotes.
+The big problem with all this content marketing is it’s just not the type of content we really want to consume.
+It’s not more live video’s of us performing stupid pet tricks that our target audience really wants, nor is it more infographics and cute inspirational quotes.

-Here”s what I believe, your perfect customer doesn’t wake up in and think how they want to find another 10 quick tips to success type blog posting.
+That said, it’s my opinion that your ideal customer doesn’t wake up in and think how they want to self-discover another 10 quick tips to wealth type blog posting.

-Content Marketing Should Give the Customer What They Really Want!
+Content Marketing Should Give the Customer What They Really Crave!

 However, I can tell you that in 2018 your content marketing strategy must take an audience based approach to your content, social media marketing, pay per click advertisements as well as everything in between it.

 If you do not already know your who your target audience is and deliver to them what they want and need from your brand, you’re essentially guaranteed to lose them to your competitor who is focused on their needs.

-As you develop your content marketing plan for social media, digital, content marketing and branding strategy you must focus on an audience based approach.
-Focus on delivering real quality and something of value and not the same ole regurgitated garbage we all are guilty of doing so we can fill our SEO keyword quota.
+As you develop your content marketing plan for social media, digital, content marketing and branding strategy you must first focus on an audience based approach.
+Focus on delivering real original quality and something of value and not the same old regurgitated garbage we all are guilty of doing so we can fill our SEO keyword quota.

 It’s time to get in the hearts and minds of your ideal customer.
 What are they thinking about?
 What keeps them up all night worried?
 What’s their pain point that we can solve?
-What do they want?
+What do they want most?
 What do they need from you and why?
 How are you going to help them solve their greatest problems in the shortest amount of time?
-How are you going to serve them something unique that they can’t get from every blog post, podcast, video or email blast already accessible by them from their smartphone device.
+How are you going to serve them something unique that they can’t get from just any random blog post, podcast, video or email blast that’s already easily accessible by them from their smartphone device.

-For those who’s job it is to develop sound content marketing strategies and whom are struggling with hitting their KPI (key performance indicator) goals and do so with a positive ROI (return on investment) with your online content marketing strategies, it’s probably time to restart and focus on doing what’s uncomfortable and that’s thinking outside the box.
+For those who’s job it is to develop sound content marketing strategies and whom are struggling with hitting their KPI (key performance indicator) goals and while hitting or maintaining a positive ROI (return on investment) with their online content marketing strategies, it’s probably time to restart, revamp and focus on executing outside their comfort range and that’s achievable only by thinking outside the box.